yinloonkhor/yinloonkhor.github.io/porfolio/_posts/2024-06-26-multi-task-yolo.md

 We extended YOLOv8 by adding **three parallel detection heads**, each tailored for one task.
 All heads share a common backbone (CSPDarknet53), promoting **feature sharing** while preserving task-specific accuracy.
 The model uses anchor-free detection and optimized loss functions.

 - **Multi-task loss weighting**: `0.6 (OCR) : 0.3 (LP) : 0.1 (VCR)`
-- **Synthetic data generation** was used to augment training data, particularly for OCR.
+- **Synthetic data generation** was used to augment the training set, especially for OCR, by generating five synthetic variations for each real image to improve model robustness.

 ## 🧪 Dataset
 - Custom-labeled dataset of **1,555 images** from residential areas.
 - Each image is annotated for characters (OCR), license plates (LP), and car colours (VCR).
 - Data split: 70% training, 20% validation, 10% test.
-- **Synthetic augmentation** created 5x more samples for LP and OCR tasks.
+- **Synthetic data generation and augmentation** expanded the dataset by creating 5× more samples for LP and OCR tasks using synthetic variations, and an additional 3× increase through data augmentation techniques.

 ## 📊 Results